 We have demonstrated compelling real-time full-body human performance capture results using a single consumer-grade color camera.
-Our formulation combines constraints used, individually, in different image-based reconstruction methods before.
+Our formulation combines constraints used, individually, in different previous image-based reconstruction methods.
 But the specific combination we employ embedded in a hierarchical real-time approach is new and enables, for the first time, real-time monocular performance capture.
-Further, our formulation geared rigorously for real-time use differs from the related, but off-line MonoPerfCap [Xu et al. 2018] method in several ways: In Stage I, the facial landmarks as well as the displacement warping which is also added during pose tracking improve the pose accuracy of our real-time method.
-Further, we track the pose per frame instead of a batch-based formulation which reduces the computation time and allows faster motions.
+Further, our formulation geared rigorously for real-time use differs from the related but off-line MonoPerfCap (Xu et al. 2018) method in several ways.
+In Stage I, the facial landmarks, as well as the displacement warping, which is also added during pose tracking, improve the pose accuracy of our real-time method.
+Further, we track the pose per frame instead of a batch-based formulation, which reduces the computation time and allows faster motions.
 Further improvement in terms of efficiency are achieved by our GPU-based pose solver.
-In Stage II, our dense photometric term that adds constraints for non-boundary vertices and our adaptive material based regularization improve reconstruction quality.
+In Stage II, our dense photometric term that adds constraints for non-boundary vertices and our adaptive material-based regularization improve reconstruction quality.
 Our non-rigid fitting stage is faster due to the more efficient combination of spatial regularizers that requires a much smaller number of variables than the as-rigid-as-possible regularizer.
 We directly solve for the vertex displacements instead of estimating the embedded graph rotations/translations.
-We found that this formulation is better suited for a parallel implementation on the GPU and it also gives a more flexible representation.
+We found that this formulation is better suited for a parallel implementation on the GPU and also gives a more flexible representation.
 Due to our real-time constraint, we make use of an efficient distance transform-based representation, instead of the ICP-based approach that requires expensive search of correspondences between the model boundary and the image silhouettes.
-Our experiments show that our method achieves a similar reconstruction quality compared to the off-line performance capture approach of Xu et al. [2018] while being orders of magnitude faster.
+Our experiments show that our method achieves a similar reconstruction quality compared to the off-line performance capture approach of Xu et al. (2018) while being orders of magnitude faster.

-Nonetheless, our approach is subject to some limitations, see also Fig. 20.
-Due to the ambiguities that come along with monocular performance capture, we rely on an accurate template acquisition since reconstruction errors and mislabeled part segmentations in the template itself cannot be recovered during tracking.
-Further, we cannot handle topological changes that are too far from the template, e.g. removing of some clothes and deformations along the camera viewing axis can only be partially recovered by our photometric term.
+Nonetheless, our approach is subject to some limitations (Figure 20).
+Due to the ambiguities that come along with monocular performance capture, we rely on an accurate template acquisition because reconstruction errors and mislabeled part segmentations in the template itself cannot be recovered during tracking.
+Further, we cannot handle topological changes that are too far from the template, e.g., removing of some clothes and deformations along the camera viewing axis can only be partially recovered by our photometric term.
 The latter point could be addressed by an additional term that involves shading and illumination estimation.
 As is common for learning methods, the underlying 3D joint regression deep network fails for extreme poses not seen in training.
-Our model fitting can often, but not always correct such wrong estimates which produces glitches in the tracking results.
-However, our performance capture approach robustly recovers from such situations, see Fig. 20 (top).
-Since our method uses foreground/background segmentation, strong shadows and shading effects, objects with similar color to the performer, and changing illumination situations can cause suboptimal segmentation; thus leading to noisy data association in the silhouette alignment term, which manifests itself as high-frequency jitter.
-Our approach is robust to some degree of miss-classifications, but can get confused by big segmentation outliers.
-This could be alleviated in the future by incorporating more sophisticated background segmentation strategies, e.g., based on deep neural networks.
-Strong changes in shading or shadows, specular materials or non-diffuse lighting can also negatively impact the color alignment term.
-A joint optimization for scene illumination and material properties could alleviate this problem.
-Even though we carefully orchestrated the components of our method to achieve high accuracy and temporal stability in this challenging monocular setting, even under non-trivial occlusions, extensive (self-)occlusion are still fundamentally difficult.
-Our estimates for occluded parts will be less accurate than with multi-view methods due to the lack of image evidence.
-While pose and silhouette plausibly constrain the back-side of the body, fully-occluded limbs may have incorrect
+Our model fitting can often, but not always, correct such

 Fig. 20.
 Failure cases.
 Top row: The underlying 3D joint regression deep network can fail for extreme poses not seen in training, which can produce glitches in the tracking results.
-Our model fitting can often but not always correct such wrong estimates.
+Our model fitting can often, but not always, correct such wrong estimates.
 However, our performance capture approach robustly recovers from such situations.
 Bottom row: Our estimates for occluded parts will be less accurate than with multi-view methods due to the lack of image evidence.
-While pose and silhouette plausibly constrain the back-side of the body, fully-occluded limbs may have incorrect poses.
+Although pose and silhouette plausibly constrain the back side of the body, fully occluded limbs may have incorrect poses.